peterhinch/micropython-async/gps/README.md

 ## 1.2 Basic Usage

+If running on a [MicroPython] target the `uasyncio` library must be installed.

 In the example below a UART is instantiated and an `AS_GPS` instance created.
 A callback is specified which will run each time a valid fix is acquired.
-The test runs for 60 seconds and therefore assumes that power has been applied long enough for the GPS to have started to acquire data.
+The test runs for 60 seconds once data has been received.

 ```python
 import uasyncio as asyncio